sofusalbertsen/jenkins-micronaut/labs/01-making-first-pipeline.md

 If you do see the artifact, then you are done with the exercise.

+> Tip: If you want to see the pipeline that was run, click on the job in Blue Ocean view and press Ctrl+S, and Jenkins will display the whole pipeline for you, where you also can make changes and let them reload back to the UI.

 ## Further reading

 [Pipeline Syntax](https://jenkins.io/doc/book/pipeline/syntax/) describes the basic syntax of the Declarative Pipeline, including Sections and Directives.